ardendaily/task-reminder.sh/README.md

 supposes you already have a) taskwarrior set up and b) have some tasks to list.

+#### possible first steps

+i'm assuming you use ubuntu because that's what **I** use. you might have to install some dependencies

+    sudo apt-get install libnotify-bin

 #### step the first - clone repo

     mkdir ~/bin